arch4edu/arch4edu/README.md

 ### Introduction

-Arch4edu is a community repository for Archlinux that strives to provide the lastest versions of most software used by colleague students.
+Arch4edu is a community repository for Archlinux that strives to provide the lastest versions of most softwares used by colleague students.

 ### Usage and more information
 Please visit the [wiki](../../wiki) site for usage and more information.